LemonPi/lemonpi.github.io/projects/portfolio/index.md

 In light of this, Wix provides great hosting by having a low load time to requests made ratio; however,
 the relationship between request number and load time is not linear, and should be **considered along with total load time**.
-For me, these sites do not afford me the control to be robus as they force their gimmicks on the user.
+For me, these sites do not give enough control to the developer over what gimmicks the user has to face and thus is not robust enough.

 <a name="usability"> </a>
 ##Design decisions for usability